 So God punished both kingdoms by allowing their enemies to destroy them.
-The Assyrians were another nation that became very powerful.
-They were also very cruel to other nations.
+Assyria was another nation that became very powerful.
+The Assyrians were also very cruel to other nations.
 They came and destroyed the kingdom of Israel.
 The Assyrians killed many people in the kingdom of Israel, took away everything they wanted, and burned much of the country.